SomethingNewUK/somethingnewuk.github.io/_posts/2016-02-24-the-future-of-nations.md

   link: https://www.flickr.com/photos/bethscupham/7663247816
 ---

+{: .tldr}
+Individual nations are becoming less relevant as we create communities and businesses over the network instead of with the people nearby.
+Also, we have to learn to think together globally to solve our biggest problems.
+With a future where nations don't matter so much, leaving the EU seems a backwards step for us to take.

 The upcoming EU referendum is stirring up a lot of thinking about our place in the world.
 For me, Millicent Scott on Twitter put it very well:

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">I want to be part of a post-national world, not limited by pesky national borders.<a href="https://twitter.com/hashtag/BritIn?src=hash">#BritIn</a></p>&mdash; Millicent Scott (@MissMillicent) <a href="https://twitter.com/MissMillicent/status/701003107761844224">February 20, 2016</a></blockquote>